lasircc/las_1_knowledge_base/docs/biobank.rst

 This screen shows the list of slides colored in the sessions that are still ongoing.
 Here you can also insert any file related to a slide that has been processed by the LAS system in the past and whose pictures have been already acquired.
 It is enough to insert the GenealogyID or the slide code in the top-left field.
 To consider each file unambiguously, at each file a new name is assigned (editable by the user if needed). this name is made up by the first figures of the GenealogyID, the coloring protocol name and, in closing, by the date.

 From now on, the LAS will refer to that particular file using only this newly-created name.
-Whether the slide does not have any associated pictures, it is enough to checdk the voice "No File" and the insertion procedure terminates.
+Whether the slide does not have any associated pictures, it is enough to check the voice "No File" and the insertion procedure terminates.

 **Aliquots-> Slides labelling-> Files-> View/Download**

-In the lef-hand side of the screen, the fields to create a slide are displayed (in the ``GenealogyID`` field you can insert only the first characters of the code).
+In the left-hand-hand side of the screen, the fields to create a slide are displayed (in the ``GenealogyID`` field you can insert only the first characters of the code).
 Once clicked "Search File", the slides appear on the right and by clicking on each of them, a windows pops up showing all the related files.

-At this point, selcting one or more pictures one may decide to download them or to see them directly in the screen as a classic gallery.
+At this point, selecting one or more pictures one may decide to download them or to see them directly in the screen as a classic gallery.

 **Aliquots-> Slides labelling-> Files-> Delete**

-Once found the slide by means of the classic search filters, the related files become visible and the user can decide to deldete one or more of them.
+Once found the slide by means of the classic search filters, the related files become visible and the user can decide to delete one or more of them.

 The file itself is not physically deleted: the system just appends its cancellation date and the operator identifier in the table ``labelfile``, containing the linking between the slide and the file.
 In such a way, that file will not be loaded anymore in the gallery of that slide.